UX Focus Groups: Turning User Feedback into Design Success

 When picking participants for focus groups, one must consider factors such as age, gender, ethnicity, and socioeconomic status (SES), depending on the study’s context.
 Also important is ensuring that those chosen represent users or audience members who fall under specific target category/s of interest being investigated.

-While recruiting individuals into these sessions may prove challenging at times due to a lack of awareness about them within communities, online forums, social media platforms & local community centers can serve well as appropriate venues through which recruitment adverts could easily reach intended targets besides family, friends, relatives already known by existing service users adopting them could increase chances having wider pool potential candidates participate.
+While recruiting individuals into these sessions may prove challenging at times due to a lack of awareness about them within communities, online forums, social media platforms and local community centers can serve well as appropriate venues through which recruitment adverts could easily reach intended targets besides family, friends, relatives already known by existing service users adopting them could increase chances having wider pool potential candidates participate.

 Source: Purple Griffon